 Fig. A11.
 Straits of Mackinac: (A) General setting of the Straits of Mackinac.
 (B) Detailed bathymetry modified from Anderson & Schwab (2013, fig. 1; copyright Elsevier; used with permission).
 Depths in metres.
 Satellite images from Google Earth ©.
 (Image: NOAA, Landsat/Copernicus).
-The curvilinear, elongate axial depression through the strait that passes north of the islands at the east end is of fluvial origin, with erosion occurring most recently during a low lake-level stage following shortly after deglaciation because of isostatic rebound.
-The strongest currents are of meteorological origin and show prominent reversals at periods longer than tidal (Anderson & Schwab 2013); the red dot in (B) shows the location at which the currents shown in Fig. 15 were obtained.
+The curvilinear, elongate axial depression through the strait that passes north of the islands at the east end is of fluvial origin, with erosion occurring most recently during a low lake-level stage following shortly after deglaciation because isostatic rebound exceeded uplift of the lake's outlet.
+The strongest currents now are of meteorological origin and show prominent reversals at periods longer than tidal (Anderson & Schwab 2013); the red dot in (B) shows the location at which the currents shown in Fig. 15 of the main paper were obtained.
 The residual flow is 'estuarine' in character, with surface outflow toward the east [white dashed lines in (A)], and inward (westward) flow at the bed (Saylor & Sloss 1976; Quinn 1977).
 This circulation is driven by the freshwater input to Lake Michigan.